angstone/micro/README.md

 - The event is dispatched to EventStore

-- The confirmation event go to 'reducers'.
+- The event go to 'reducers'.

 - The reducers translate events in a set of changes in the models (in memory using TAFFY).

-- The views are used to retrieve and querry data from models.
+- The views are used to retrieve and querry data from models from outside the microservice.
 They are consumed by your endpoint api's.

 * All modules must have its dependencies loaded in an exclusive entity (new instance) or shared (singleton).
 The moduler loader take cares of declare the modules and it kind (singleton or newinstance)